jyheo/android-kotlin-examples/basic_ui/readme.txt

-make a new project with the package name, com.example.basic_ui copy these files (app) to the new project.
+make a new project in this folder.
+The package name must be "com.example.basic_ui"